gbtb/encapsulation-analyzer/README.md

 # Roslyn Encapsulation Analyzer

-This project uses Roslyn SymbolFinder to find public types of a project which can be made internal.
-And it also provides simple refactoring, which makes such types internal.
+This project uses Roslyn SymbolFinder to find public types in a project, which can be made internal.
+And it also provides simple refactoring, which indeed makes such types internal.
+It is intended to help with encapsulating as much as possible of an inner (non-ui, library, business-logic) layers of your app.

 ## Motivation